How to Recover After a Marathon? Pro Tips!

 Hydration is key.
 At first, you’ll want to drink a whole sea to calm your thirst, but be careful.
 Don’t drink too much too fast.
 Take little sips a few minutes apart, so your body has time to take it all in.

 Some adventurers might drink a beer right after to celebrate!
 Well, that is a way to get some liquids in.
-But it is not ideal because alcohol dehydrates the body.
+However, it is not ideal because alcohol dehydrates the body.
 And that is just the opposite of what we want.

 And last, CHANGE YOUR CLOTHES!